English

 Example

-The following code example is configured according to the connection order shown in the diagram above.
+The following code example is configured according to the connection sequence shown in the image above.

 External Components